 The last decade has seen a significant growth in the financial industry.
-The recent wide spread use of Internet technology has increased the accessibility of the general population to financial data, thereby increasing client portfolio sizes.
-This increase alongside with the ever-present need for accurate real-time results has led to a rising demand for faster risk simulations.
-Often accurately pricing wide spread instruments such as Collateralized Debt Obligations (CDOs) can be difficult due to their Multi-Factor assets dependency, which can take excessively long to compute in software.
+The recent widespread use of Internet technology has increased the accessibility of the general population to financial data, thereby increasing the average portfolio size.
+This increase, compounded by the need for accurate real-time results, has led to a rising demand for faster risk simulations.
+Often accurately pricing widespread instruments, such as Collateralized Debt Obligations (CDOs), can take excessively long due to their Multi-Factor assets dependency.
 We present a hardware implementation for a Multi-Factor Gaussian Copula (MFGC) CDO pricing algorithm.
 Through a detailed benchmark exploration we demonstrate how reconfigurable hardware could be used to exploit fine-grain parallelism.
 Our results show that our implementation mapped onto a Xilinx Virtex 5 (XC5VSX50T) FPGA is over 71 times faster than corresponding software running on a single core 3.4 GHz Intel Xeon processor.